rutarj/LeetCode-Solution/README.md

 ### Suggestion

 I'm always looking for ways to improve the efficiency of my code, both in terms of time and space complexity.
 If you have suggestions for optimizing any of the solutions or if you've found a better approach to solving a problem, I'd love to hear from you!
-Please feel free to reach out to me via [email](:shahrutarj@gmail.com) with your suggestions and feedback.
+Please feel free to reach out to me via mail: shahrutarj@gmail.com with your suggestions and feedback.

 ## Thank you